 It’s as if the concept of rewarding people for their attention span was always there.

-That’s the real beauty of the Brave Rewards model.
+That’s the real beauty of the Brave Rewards program.